ethannicholas/Frost/docs/errorHandling.md

    function cannot parse a string, it simply returns `null` to indicate that "this wasn't a valid number".
 There really isn't any need for further information, so the function doesn't bother with the [Error] class at all.
 2. A [Maybe] result.
-The `Maybe<X>` type contains either an instance of the type `X`, or an `Error`.
+The `Maybe<T>` type contains either an instance of the type `T`, or an `Error`.
    The caller can inspect this object to retrieve the result or examine the `Error`.
 3. The return type `Error?`.
 When a method does not normally need to return any information, but still might fail, `Error?` is the right return type. `File.delete()` is a good example of this sort of method.
 It is a compile-time error for a program to call a method which returns `Error?` and not examine the return value.

-Because it is common to call many `Error?`-returning methods in sequence (for instance, writing data to a file will tend to involve many such calls), manually checking the result of each call quickly becomes tedious.
+Because it is common to call many `Error?`-returning methods in sequence (for instance, interacting with the filesystem will tend to involve many such calls), manually checking the result of each call quickly becomes tedious.
 The `try ... fail` syntax exists to help with this:

     try {
         def out := path.openOutputStream()